IAU Press Release -- Cosmic Light Programme

 - The IAU issued a Call for Proposals for Commissions in June 2014.

-- The new Commissions will be ranked and reviewed by the Divisions and the IAU Vice-Presidents.
-A final set of recommendations will be submitted to the IAU Executive Committee by 31 March 2015.
+- The new Commissions were ranked and reviewed by the Divisions and the IAU Vice-Presidents.
+A final set of recommendations was submitted to the IAU Executive Committee by 31 March 2015.

-- The IAU Executive Committee will make the final decision on the new Commissions at its next meeting (15–17 April 2015).
-The results will be announced shortly thereafter to IAU members.
+- The IAU Executive Committee made the final decision on the new Commissions at its 15–17 April 2015 meeting.
+The results are listed on the IAU website.

 - IAU members will be asked to sign up for the new set of Commissions.
 Each member will be allowed to join a maximum of three Commissions.
 Elections for the at-large Organizing Committee members for Commissions will be held by 8 July 2015.